-The site is outside of any of the Centres designated in the Local Development Plan and is therefore in the countryside.
-Policy 7 of the Plan allows for appropriate buildings in the countryside to be converted to a range of uses, including holiday letting.
+The site is outside of any of the Centres designated in the Local Development Plan 1 and is therefore in the countryside.
+Policy 7 of the adopted Local Development Plan 1 allows for appropriate buildings in the countryside to be converted to a range of uses, including holiday letting.
 When considering such proposals, accessibility to Centres is an important consideration.